-Five previously-filed class purported class action complaints filed against us and several of our executive officers were consolidated in March 2009 in the United States District Court for the Eastern District of Wisconsin and Fulton County Employees' Retirement System was appointed as the lead plaintiff.
-The lead plaintiff filed a Consolidated Class Action Complaint on June 22, 2009.
-Due in part to its length and structure, it is difficult to summarize briefly the allegations in the Consolidated Class Action Complaint but it appears the allegations are that we and our officers named in the Complaint violated the federal securities laws by misrepresenting or failing to disclose material information about (i) loss development in our insurance in force, and (ii) C-BASS, including its liquidity.
-The Complaint also names two officers of C-BASS with respect to the Complaint' allegations regarding C-BASS.
-The purported class period covered by this lawsuit begins on October 12, 2006 and ends on February 12, 2008.
-The complaints seek damages based on purchases of our stock during this time period at prices that were allegedly inflated as a result of the purported misstatements and omissions.
-We will be filing a motion to dismiss this consolidated complaint in August 2009.
+Five previously-filed purported class action complaints filed against us and several of our executive officers were consolidated in March 2009 in the United States District Court for the Eastern District of Wisconsin and Fulton County Employees' Retirement System was appointed as the lead plaintiff.
+The lead plaintiff filed a Consolidated Class Action Complaint (the "Complaint") on June 22, 2009.
+Due in part to its length and structure, it is difficult to summarize briefly the allegations in the Complaint but it appears the allegations are that we and our officers named in the Complaint, violated the federal securities laws by misrepresenting or failing to disclose material information about (i) loss development in our insurance in force, and (ii) C-BASS, including its liquidity.
+The Complaint also names two officers of C-BASS with respect to the Complaint's allegations regarding C-BASS.
+The purported class period covered by the Complaint begins on October 12, 2006 and ends on February 12, 2008.
+The Complaint seeks damages based on purchases of our stock during this time period at prices that were allegedly inflated as a result of the purported misstatements and omissions.
+We filed a motion to dismiss the Complaint in August 2009 and briefing is expected to be completed in November 2009.